Forever Canadian Town Hall - June 24-2026

 Water Not Coal Petition

-The Water Not Coal petition is currently active in Alberta.
-Members of our group are participating as canvassers, helping collect signatures and raise awareness in the community.
+The Water Not Coal petition submitted the petition to Elections Alberta June 10, 2026.
+Verification will be before July 1, 2026.
+Members of our group participated as canvassers, helping collect signatures and raise awareness in the community.

 Petition details: